 Depending on your situation and income, you may qualify for the following low-income dental services:

 There are a few different types of clinics that offer dental services at reduced rates.
-These include nonprofit, free, and public dental clinics:
+These are:

-Many dental programs at colleges around the U.S. offer discounted dental services.
-These programs include allied dental education programs, predoctoral dental education programs (DDS/DMD), and advanced dental education programs.
+Many college dental programs around the U.S. offer discounted dental services.
+These programs include:

-Some advantages and disadvantages to these low-cost dental services include:
+Some advantages to these low-cost dental services include:

 Over 15,000 volunteer dentists and dental labs across America operate Donated Dental Services (DDS).
-There is one program in each U.S. state.
-In short, the DDS provides free dental treatment to those with disabilities.
+There is one program in each U.S. state, and they provide free dental treatment to those with disabilities.

 The elderly and people with chronic medical conditions are also candidates for DDS.
 However, people also have to meet certain criteria, including not being able to afford regular dental treatment and having no access to public aid.

-The government also has three programs that provide dental care to specific individuals.
+The government has three financial assistance programs that provide dental care to specific individuals.
 You may qualify for one or more of the following programs, depending on your age and income:

 If you have been diagnosed with a dental condition or disease that is expensive to treat, you may be eligible to participate in a free clinical trial.
 Although, not everyone can participate in these trials.
-Eligibility depends on your age, health history, and the condition you have.
+Eligibility depends on your age and your general and oral health history.

 These effects can range from mild to severe.
 Therefore, they will inform you about the potential complications before beginning the trial.